tomcarman/sf-w2l-debugemail2csv/README.md

-# Salesforce W2L fail email -> CSV
+# Salesforce W2L Debug Email -> CSV

 This is a script to convert Salesforce Web-to-Lead failure emails (eg. "Salesforce Could Not Create This Lead') into a csv for mass loading.